The Chase, Ross-on-Wye: General Sir James Fitzmayer and Lady Lucy Fitzmayer

 General Sir James Fitzmayer and his wife Lucy lived at the Chase from about 1880 until his death in 1895.
 James Fitzmayer was born in 1813 at Demerara in South America.
 His father was Major Charles Howard Fitzmayer who died when he was only eight years old.
 He was sent to the Woolwich Military Academy and entered the army when he was seventeen.
 He served in many fields of war and was present at the Battle of Alma in the Crimea.
 He received the Legion of Honour and several other awards.
 In 1871 he was knighted.

 He was married twice.
 His first wife was Jane Louisa Lane whom he married in 1841 but she died in 1859.
 In 1863 he married Lucy Sivewright who was twenty one years his junior.
 He had no children.
 He died at the Chase in 1895 and was buried in St Mary's churchyard in Ross.
-A detailed description of the life of Sir General James William Fitzwilliam and the awards that he received has been written by Brett Payne.
+A detailed description of the life of Sir General James William Fitzmayer and the awards that he received has been written by Brett Payne.